The february Edit.

 Black and White Nudes

-These A2 nude paintings by Alexa Coe are made by applying a liquid masking tape to the paper, painted in the form of tumbling bodies.
-Alexa then paints over the page with black acrylic paint, and after carefully peels away the tape to reveal the negative space on the page.
+These A2 nude paintings by Alexandria Coe are made by applying a liquid masking tape to the paper, painted in the form of tumbling bodies.
+Alexandria then paints over the page with black acrylic paint, and after carefully peels away the tape to reveal the negative space on the page.

 We love the idea of pairing these with a dark Farrow and Ball wall, a rich green or dark grey, making the white of the page pop out.